onthebusiness/harelang.org/content/tutorials/introduction.md

       };
   details: |
       Switch statements allow you to "switch" branches on a single value.
-You place each possible value in the switch body, followed by `=>` and the expression to use for that *case*.
-A special `*` case is available for when none of the options match.
+You preface each possible value in the switch body with the keyword `case`, followed by `=>` and the expression to use for that *case*.
+The `case =>` branch (called the "default" branch) is used when none of the other choices match.

-      Like if statements, switch statements are expressions, and you can use the result.
-Also similar to if statements, any branches which terminate are not considered for the result.
+      A switch expression introduces a [compound expression](#compound-expressions--yield) &mdash; note the <code>{&nbsp;...&nbsp;}</code> used here.
+Each branch is given its own scope, and you may produce a result with the `yield` keyword.
+Similarly to if statements, any branches which terminate (like "colors::GREEN" does in this example code) are not considered for the result type.

       One important note about switch statements in Hare is that they must be *exhaustive* &mdash; every possible case *must* be handled in some way, or